Economism is the tendency of (neoclassical) economists to see the world in terms of:

-2) with markets restricted in location and time, and many non-price ways of market clearing, and
+- has markets restricted in location and time, with many non-price mechanisms for market clearing, and

-3) altruistic behaviour as a critical component of social life.
+- considers altruistic behaviour as a critical component of social life

 1. Economism’s claim is that the minimum wage causes unemployment and harms poor people.
 The more likely reality is that the minimum wage has little impact on unemployment and reduces poverty.

 2. Economism’s claim that people’s earnings are closely based on the value of their work.
 The more likely reality is earnings are very roughly related to productivity and highly dependent on bargaining power

 3. Economism’s claim that reducing tax rates on labor causes people to work more, increasing economic growth.
 More likely reality is tax rates have a small affect on work, primarily for married women.

 4. Economism’s claim that reducing tax rates on investments causes people to save more, increasing economic growth.
 More likely reality is savings rates are not affected by tax rates around current levels.

 5. Economism’s claim is that cost sharing [with insurance] causes people to make smarter choices, reducing waste and improving health.
 More likely reality is cost sharing causes people to spend less on all types of care, sometimes harming their health.